HaxeFoundation/haxe-evolution/proposals/0000-async-sys.md

-# Promise-based asynchronous `sys` API
+# Asynchronous `sys` API

 * Proposal: [HXP-NNNN](NNNN-filename.md)
 * Author: [Aurel Bílý](https://github.com/Aurel300)

 ## Introduction

-Add A+-like Promises.
 Add a `sys.async` package with Promise-based asynchronous alternatives to some `sys` methods.
+Provide additional methods in the synchronous `sys` classes for a more complete system API.

 ## Motivation